In-patient luxury rehab center in Thailand

 Fashionable-woman-holding-shopping-bags

 Compulsive buying is a chronic and repetitive purchase that is difficult to control.
 For an affected individual, buying becomes the main response to negative feelings and events.
-Like other impulse control disorders, this condition also includes behavior that a person can’t stop repeating.
+Like other impulse control disorders, this condition includes behavior that a person isn’t able to stop repeating.
 Even when they try to stop shopping, the tension becomes so high the only way to release it is to make a purchase.

 More than one in 20 adults in the U.S. suffers from compulsive buying.
-The prevalence of the disorder is similar among men and women, 5.5% and 6%, respectively, according to a study carried out by Stanford University School of Medicine.
+The prevalence of the disorder is similar among men and women, 5.5% and 6%, respectively, according to a 2006 study by Koran et al., published in The American Journal of Psychiatry.
 The gender-adjusted prevalence rate was 5.8%.

 Effects of compulsive buying include substantial debts, personal distress, marital conflict, and legal problems.
-When left unmanaged, compulsive buying can contribute to, or worsen mental health conditions including depression, eating disorders, substance abuse, and others.
+When left unmanaged, compulsive buying contributes to, or worsens mental health conditions including depression, eating disorders, and substance abuse.

-Since compulsive buying is not listed in DSM-5, it’s difficult to diagnose.
-Mental health professionals may perform a psychological evaluation to determine whether a patient has a compulsive buying disorder or not.
+Since compulsive buying is not listed in the DSM-5, it’s difficult to diagnose.
+Mental health professionals are likely to perform a psychological evaluation to determine whether a patient has a compulsive buying disorder or not.

 7. Pathological gambling